 Search among the members of the Leopoldina for experts in specific fields or research topics.

-Lothar Heinz Wieler is a veterinarian and microbiologist.
-His research focuses on epizootic diseases and infectious diseases which can be transmitted between animals and humans, so-called zoonoses.
-He particularly concentrates on infections involving multi-resistant bacteria and investigates their transmission mechanisms and disease-causing factors.
+Lothar H. Wieler is a veterinarian and microbiologist.
+His research focuses on pandemics and infectious diseases that can be transmitted between animals and humans, known as zoonoses.
+In his work he particularly concentrates on infections involving multi-resistant bacteria and investigates transmission mechanisms and microevolution, as well as disease-causing factors and disease control strategies.

-With his work, Lothar Wieler hopes to clarify how bacterial pathogens infect different hosts.
-Molecular classification methods are used to identify the zoonotic pathogens within a bacterial species and decode their genesis and relationships.
-DNA sequence analyses, in vitro methods and animal models within the natural hosts (chicken, pig) are used to identify the bacterial factors (adhesins, invasins, toxins, modulins) that cause a successful infection in the respective host.
-The aim is to detect potential outbreaks of zoonotic diseases more quickly and to develop prophylactic intervention strategies.
+With his work, Lothar Wieler hopes to clarify how bacterial pathogens successfully infect different hosts and how pandemics can be better averted by means of preventative measures.
+For this purpose, zoonose pathogens are identified and decoded in terms of their microevolution.
+Using genome sequence analyses, in vitro methods and animal infection models in natural hosts (chickens, pigs), it is possible to identify the factors that facilitate a successful infection in the respective host and contribute to the development of resistance.
+The goal is to be able to identify possible outbreaks more quickly and to develop prophylactic intervention strategies.

 A central challenge for Lothar Wieler and his colleagues is the increasing resistance of many pathogens.
 Bacteria no longer react to antibiotics, viruses no longer to antivirals – pathogens are constantly developing new mechanisms of resistance.
 In order to recognise and understand these processes, pathogens are cultured and genetically modified.
 Subsequently, it will be investigated how pathogens and medication multiply and behave in natural hosts (chickens, pigs).
 Due to population growth and increasing human mobility, zoonoses spread ever faster and pathogens are introduced and transmitted before produced immunity can develop.
 Research into zoonoses and preventative measures is therefore becoming increasingly important.